KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 2. Port `554` is a ***RTSP*** port with version `H264DVR rtspd 1.0` and could be used for retrieving the video stream from the camera with a specific URL which I have not figured out yet.
 Although I reckon login credentials would be neccesary there.
 3. Port `8899` has a service running that is detected as an  `ospf-lite` service and as far as I could find information about it, it could be used as an ONVIF-compliant port ["for effective interoperability of IP-based physical security products"](https://www.onvif.org/).
 4. Port `12901` was also open during analysis, although `nmap` was not able to determine what service was running on this specific port.
 5. Port `34567` is controlled by a service called `dhanalakshmi`.
 It is a data port which is used for transmitting and recieving data when the user connects to the camera either from a computer or a smartphone trough a proxy cloud server.
 I will elaborate on this specific port a bit more in later sections.
-For now I will note that most of the communication done via this port is ***encrypted*** or ***obfuscated*** using SSL.
+For now I will note that most of the communication done via this port is ***encrypted*** or ***obfuscated*** using Secure Sockets Layer - SSL.

 ***Note:*** a quick Google search of the MD5 hash of the http-favicon `EC9D1C872C50DD7DA7D826D9C85FC158` lead to a [numerous reports of possible malware and strange behaviour of a few different IP camera models](https://www.google.com/search?q=EC9D1C872C50DD7DA7D826D9C85FC158&source=lmns&bih=935&biw=1908&client=firefox-b-d&hl=en-US&sa=X&ved=2ahUKEwir_s28-ZnzAhWN_CoKHTXyBAMQ_AUoAHoECAEQAA) (albeit older than the IP camera model tested in this analysis).